yegor256/ppt-slides/README.md

 \end{document}
 ```

-The full example and all commands are available in the
+The full example and all commands are available in
 [`ppt.tex`](https://github.com/yegor256/ppt/blob/master/ppt.tex) file.

-If you want to contribute yourself, make a fork, then create a branch,
+If you want to contribute yourself, make a fork, create a branch,
-then run `make` in the root directory.
+then run `make` in root directory.
 It should compile everything without errors.
 If not, submit an issue and wait.
 Otherwise, make your changes and then run `make` again.
 If the build is
 still clean, submit a pull request.